phanx-wow/BetterBattlePetTooltip/README.txt

 * http://www.wowinterface.com/downloads/info21978-BetterBattlePetTooltip.html
 * http://www.curse.com/addons/wow/betterbattlepettooltip

 Description
 ---------------

-Better Battle Pet Tooltip shows your highest collected level and best collected quality in battle pet tooltips.
+BetterBattlePetTooltip modifies the "Collected" lines in battle pet tooltips.
 It supports item tooltips for caged battle pets, unit tooltips for wild battle pets, and minimap tracking tooltips.

-The default "Collected (N/N)" text is changed to "Collected (N/N) (Level N)" both the text and the tooltip border are colored by your best collected quality.
-You can optionally hide the counts and/or levels.
-Users with the game's Colorblind Mode enabled will be shown the quality name (Poor, Rare, etc.) instead of the coloring.
+The default "Collected (1/3)" text is changed to "1/3 Collected (L25)", to indicate the level of your collected pet, and both the text and the tooltip border are colored by the rarity of your collected pet.

-Please note that this addon does not show you the actual quality of wild battle pets you are not currently battling, as that information is not available to addons.
+Colorblind users will be shown the rarity name (eg. "Rare") at the end of the info line, and the text won't be colored.

+When mousing over a wild battle pet unit you have already battled this login session, an additional line in the tooltip will show the pet's quality.
+This only works for unit tooltips (not the tracking tooltips on the minimap) and only works for the exact pet you battled (not for other pets of the same type).

 Usage
 ---------

 Type “/bbpt” to open the options pane, or browse to it in the game’s Interface Options window.

+You can toggle the display of quantities, levels, or previously seen wild pet qualities.

 Language Support
 --------------------